MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 ## Information about the built-in conditions

-During the preview period, you can select the following conditions:
+You can select the following conditions:

 - [SWIFT Code](#swift-code )